 Every once in a while, I come across a tip or trick that sounds so strange or “out there” that I simply have to give it a try!
-And while some of these tips end up being really useful, they’re not all winners.
+And while many of these tips end up being really useful, they’re not all winners.

 My Favorite “Weird-But-It-Works” Bathtub Cleaning Trick

 As much as I enjoy taking a warm bath to relax and unwind = after a long day of gardening, I have never particularly enjoyed cleaning my bathtub.